ptrefall/fluid-hierarchical-task-network/README.md

 If preferred, the FluidHTN folder of the planner can also be copy/pasted somewhere into your Unity project's Assets folder.

 ## Extensions
 The [Fluid HTN Extension library](https://github.com/ptrefall/fluid-hierarchial-task-network-ext) adds extended selector implementations, like Random Select and Utility Select, as well as JSON serialization of HTN Domains.
+This is still work in progress, so please check back here to see when they become available.

 ## Examples
 Example projects have been pulled into their own repositories, as not to clutter the core library.
+They are still work in progress, so please check back here to see when they become available.

 ## TODO
 * Improve documentation
+* Finish Extensions library
+* Finish Examples